facebookresearch/TensorComprehensions/docs/source/framework/pytorch_integration/frequently_asked_questions.rst

 enforce a strict order of evaluation: the best configurations from the previous generation may not be evaluated first in next generation.
-Furthermore, the other mutations in the current generation may perform worse than the last best knows configuration.
+Furthermore, the other mutations in the current generation may perform worse than the last best known configuration.
 Therefore the initial jump in best runtime at generation (i+1) is likely to appear temporarily.

 I sometimes see fluctuations in the best kernel time, why?